 Building has begun on the project and despite being met with some challenges due to issues around architectural history and zoning requirements for building such structures in the area.
 No matter the setbacks, the community is determined to forage ahead with honoring the legacy of Mr. Concer and restoring the home of his ancestors for future historical purposes.

-Community Support & Funding
+The Hamptons Community Support & Funding

 Preserving Pyrrhus Concer’s homestead is an important step forward in recognizing our nation’s black history that should not be overlooked or ignored no matter where we live or work today—be it Southampton or any other city or town across America!
 The reconstruction project being undertaken by local activists with help from government officials and members of the community is commendable; however, more can always be done!
 We encourage everyone reading this blog post to join us in supporting this important effort so that future generations can learn about Pyrrhus Concur’s legacy and cherish it for years to come!

 Jillian Hishaw, Esq., is a MacArthur Awardee, Agricultural Lawyer, Founder, and Director of F.A.R.M.S., an international non-profit and Hishaw Law L.L.C., a virtual law practice.
 Inspired by her own family’s land loss, F.A.R.M.S., provides technical and legal assistance to small farmers, while reducing hunger in the farmer’s community.
 Hishaw’s first book, “Don’t Bet the Farm on Medicaid,” examines how U.S. long-term care facilities can exercise their federal authority to place a lien on a resident’s property, if an outstanding debt, is owed.